Fall in love with snowboarding? We all do!

 Picking The Width of Your Snowboard

 We consider your boot size as the main factor in determining the width of your snowboard.
-Normally a regular board should be fine for those of you wearing shoe size below 10 (UK standard).
+Normally a regular board should be fine for those of you wearing shoe sizes below 10 (UK standard).
 If your shoe size is over 11, you may need a wider board.

 It is always a good idea to give your information to the manufacturer and ask them which is the most suitable one for you.
 Also, try snowboards of different sizes, shapes, flex, tech, etc. so you get a better sense of what you really want.
 In addition, depending on your riding style, there are many other factors you got to take into account too, flex, shape, camber profile, your boots, etc.

 What if you found the board you are using is with a different length and width?
 Don’t worry, that’s totally okay as long as you can handle it.
 As I mentioned before, it’s always good to try something different, right?
-Perhaps you can just rent one with different length and see it feels?!
+Perhaps you can just rent one with a different length and see how it feels?!
 I had been using a 149cm board for three years then once I rented a 156 and I discovered a whole new world!
 Now I just don’t want to ride on anything that’s shorter than 154cm.

 I hope you like this snowboard length/width calculator and find it useful.
 It took me and my geek friend several months to put together, so the cost is huge (more than I expected) but it’s finally alive and I’m very happy that we made it.